lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Note: Using cmp2000 as the default pvno is done to avoid extra message exchanges for version negotiation and to foster compatibility with cmp2000 implementations.
-Version cmp2021 syntax is only needed if a message exchange uses hashAlg (in CertStatus), EnvelopedData, or RootCaKeyUpdateContent.
+Version cmp2021 syntax is only needed if a message exchange uses hashAlg (in CertStatus), EnvelopedData, or ckuann with RootCaKeyUpdateContent.

 If a server receives a message with a version that it supports, then the version of the response message MUST be the same as the received